 Interest rate risk - Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Fixed-rate financial instruments are subject to fair value interest rate risk while floating-rate financial instruments are subject to cash flow interest rate risk.
 The Group's interest rate risk management policy centers on reducing the overall interest expense and exposure to changes in interest rates.
 Changes in market interest rates relate primarily to the Group's long-term loans and bonds.
-While the Group's long-term debt has a floating interest rate, the Group elected to have the interest rate repriced every year, thus minimizing the exposure to market changes in interest rates.
-The interest rates for the STI ESG bonds are, however, fixed for the 7-year and the 10-year tenors.
+While the Group's long-term debt has a floating interest rate, the Group elected to have the interest rate repriced every six months on its new loans and every year on the old loans, thus minimizing the exposure to market changes in interest rates.
+The interest rates for the STI ESG bonds are, however, fixed for the 10-year tenor.

 The Group's exposure to interest rate risk also includes its cash and cash equivalents balance.
 Interest rates for the Group's cash deposits are at prevailing interest rates.
-Due to the magnitude of the deposits, significant change in interest rate may also affect the unaudited interim condensed consolidated statements of comprehensive income.
+Due to the magnitude of the deposits, significant changes in interest rates may also affect the statements of comprehensive income of the Group.